MPMcIntyre/ReacTron/README.md

 <h4>asar.check.bat</h4>
 This script is just a placeholder for MS development environments, and can be placed inside of the packaged app to extract the .asar file for review.
 This script is not automatically run.

-<h4>SelayStart.js</h4>
+<h4>DelayStart.js</h4>
 This script is one of the scripts that runs concurrently with the webpack bundler.
-Its sole purpouse is to simply delay until the webpack has finished bundling or until the time-out has lapsed.
+It's sole purpouse is to simply delay until the webpack has finished bundling or until the time-out has lapsed.
 Once this function has completed, it closes and the StartDev.js script will launch electron.

 <h4>Package.js</h4>
 This script is only run when packaging the app.
 It provides a cleanup of .map.js files and removes any webpack bundled javascript files.
 This is to ensure minification and obscurity when webpack compiles in production mode.